Sebastianbc/wired-brain/README.md

 needs to, but it the layer already exists, it doesn't have to reconstruct it.
 As a result, we placed the instructions that don't change frequently at the begining of the file so Docker doesn't have to reconstruct it again.

+To build an image from a docker file run: docker run -t image-tag-or-name-to-assign current-dockerfile-path

+To run a docker container from an image run: docker run -d -p port-number:port-number image-name:image-tag